 Click the Create a custom field icon.

-When the Select Field Type dialog box displays, select the Text field type to create a text field.
+When the Select Field Type dialog box is displayed, select the Text field type to create a text field.
 Click OK.

-When the page to create a custom field displays, specify the following settings:
+When the page to create a custom field is displayed, specify the following settings:

 Appearance section: Type